SpencerCDixon/Gosu-Tutorial/readme.md

 game from scratch.

-One of my favorite parts of Gosu development is that even though there are certain methods you NEED to use most of the logic is left up to the programmer.
+One of my favorite parts of Gosu development is that even though there are certain methods you NEED to use most of the logic is left up to YOU the programmer.

 ### Prerequisites